VedranaGATech/sql-challenge/README.md

    ![EMPL2](Images/employees.png) Employees Table
    ![MNGRS](Images/managers.png) Managers Table

-After finind the last name frequesncy, we've discovered that all of the last names apprear over 100 times....exept one.
+After finding the last name frequency, we've discovered that all of the last names appear over 100 times....except one.
-Employee located is potentialy a fake employee and should be researched further.
+Employee located is potentially a fake employee and should be researched further.

    ![APRL](Images/April.png)